 - In Canada, around 25,000 grizzly bears are found in British Columbia, Alberta, the Yukon, and Northwest Territories.

 What State Has The Most Grizzly Bears

-- With about 30,000 grizzly bears, Alaska has the most grizzly bears in the United States and in the entire North America.
+- With about 30,000 grizzly bears, Alaska has the most grizzly bears in the United States and entire North America.

-- While in the contiguous United States, the total number of grizzly bears is only about 1,500, in which about 800 are found in Montana.
+- While in the contiguous United States, the total number of grizzly bears is only about 1,500, of which about 800 are found in Montana.